paulohscwb/polyhedra/README.md

  <hr>
  <h4>7.
 Rhombic Triacontahedron</h4>
  <img src="ar/172.png" width="180px">
  <br>The rhombic triacontahedron is a zonohedron which is the dual polyhedron of the icosidodecahedron.
 The intersecting edges of the dodecahedron-icosahedron compound form the diagonals of 30 rhombi which comprise the triacontahedron.
 The cube 5-compound has the 30 facial planes of the rhombic triacontahedron and its interior is a rhombic triacontahedron.
-Its rombi faces have vertex angles of 116.565° and 63.435°.
+Its rhombi faces have vertex angles of 116.565° and 63.435°.
 <br><b>Faces:</b> 30 rhombi | <b>Edges:</b> 60 | <b>Vertices:</b> 32 | <b>Diedral angle:</b> 144°. <a href="https://mathworld.wolfram.com/RhombicTriacontahedron.html" target="_blank">More...</a>
 <br><a href="vr/rhombic_triacontahedron.htm" target="_blank"><img src="vr/VRaframe.PNG" width="180px"></a>
  <hr>
  <h4>8.
 Disdyakis Dodecahedron</h4>
  <img src="ar/174.png" width="180px">
- <br>The disdyakis dodecahedron is the dual polyhedron of the Archimedean great rhombicuboctahedron.
+ <br>The disdyakis dodecahedron is the dual polyhedron of the Archimedean truncated cuboctahedron.
 Replacing each face of the rhombic dodecahedron with a flat pyramid creates a polyhedron that looks almost like the disdyakis dodecahedron.
 Its acute triangles faces have vertex angles of 87.202°, 55.025° and 37.773°.
 <br><b>Faces:</b> 48 acute triangles | <b>Edges:</b> 72 | <b>Vertices:</b> 26 | <b>Diedral angle:</b> 155.08°. <a href="https://mathworld.wolfram.com/DisdyakisDodecahedron.html" target="_blank">More...</a>
 <br><a href="vr/disdyakis_dodecahedron.htm" target="_blank"><img src="vr/VRaframe.PNG" width="180px"></a>
  <hr>